 I research the hemispheric literatures and cultures of the Americas, principally of the twentieth century.
 My inquiries have taken place in the fields of indigenous and Latino studies, American poetics, and environmental criticism, with the following questions focusing my work: How are semiotics and aesthetics an interface for racial and national positionalities?
 And how do those positions—that is, social locations of identity, race, gender, kinship, and ecology—change when cast in the aesthetic forms that one finds in signs on the outside of normative semiotics, troping, and figuration?

 I co-edited American Literature in the World (Columbia UP, 2016), which examines the transnational contexts of a national literary tradition.
 My critical and creative writings have appeared in Antioch Review, Berkeley Poetry Review, Big Bridge, Damn the Caesars, Jacket2, Los Angeles Review of Books, Mandorla, Make: A Literary Magazine, Sous les Pavés, The Time We Share (Actes Sud and Yale UP), Those That This: Arts Journal, and Tzak: A Journal of Poetry and Poetics.
 I published my first book of poems, Boundary Loot, with Punch Press in 2013.
 Most recently, I published a portion of a new book-length collection of nonfiction and poetry writing, Skins of Columbus, in Make: A Literary Magazine (Spring 2018).
+Awarded the 2018 Fence Modern Poets Series Award, this work of poetry and anthropological essays--Skins of Columbus: A Dream Ethnography--will be published by Fence Books in March, 2019.
 I am also collaboratively coediting two special journal issues: 1) “Convoluting the Dialectical Image” on the creative praxis of the Benjaminian essay for an international journal of creative writing and 2) “Jaime de Angulo and West Coast Modernism” for Chicago Review (January 2019).
 My projects have been supported by a fellowship at the Yale Beinecke Rare Book and Manuscript Library, a fellowship at the Institute for Critical Social Inquiry at The New School, a two-year Provost’s Career Enhancement Postdoctoral Fellowship that I held at the University of Chicago (2015-17), and the Neubauer Family-endowed assistant professorship I currently hold.

 My future work is emerging from the special issue that I am coediting on Walter Benjamin: in particular as an investigation of constellation, ‘convolution,’ montage, and assemblage as critical praxis.
 This work seeks to recover and amplify theories of constellating the dialectical image—as opposed to segmentation, breaking apart, rupture, or analysis—for literary interpretation.
 Benjamin is a special resource here, in that he offers a way of understanding the distances of mediation as nearness, the seeming rifts of analytical rupture points as points of constellation (even astrologization and divination), connectivity, and montage.
 In terms of an archive, this work seeks to organize and understand how different strategies of divining (hepatomancy, astrology, Tarot, chiromancy, sortilege, and even political polling) have constellated presences in literary works and life practices.
 How, in other words, do our futures foreseen make the noise of our embodied nows?
 And what about our presents, futures, and fractured pasts can we learn from that noise?
 My aim in this project, as well, is to continue to theorize on the transdisciplinary noise at the intersection of poetry and anthropology that sounds in my book on the signs of the Americas.